KCNC29/odin-recipes/README.md

 # odin-recipes
 My T.O.P.
-Recipes Project-
+Recipes Project
-The goal of this project is to build a basic recipe website that will link to 3 recipes.
-Additionally, I will practice my current HTML skills using the knowledge I have gained thusfar in my The Odin Project coursework.
+<p>The goal of this project is to build a basic recipe website that will link to 3 recipes.
+Additionally, I will practice my current HTML skills using the knowledge I have gained thusfar in my "The Odin Project" coursework.</p>
 <p>The skills I will demonstrate in this project include:</p>
    <ul>
       <li>Creating a new repository on GitHub</li>